xxdoc/addins/ReadMe.txt

   (how in the world did I never know about this until now!)

 API_Add-In  - CVMichael ((Michael Ciurescu) - 2.3.2004 - replacement API viewer w/mods (soon to be)

+hex_tooltip - C dll to inject into VB6 IDE - when debugger is running mouse over numeric values will show normal value display plus its hex representation.
+Loader will be added to one of the above sometime soon.